Image to PowerPoint - explain, preserve, split, or reconstruct

 What it's for

-Photograph a workshop whiteboard with boxes, arrows, and handwritten labels.
-The vision LLM identifies the diagram structure and recreates it with clean shapes, consistent typography, and grid-aligned positions.
-Hand-drawn becomes presentable.
+Photograph a workshop whiteboard with boxes, arrows, and labels.
+If the structure is clear, SlideForge can turn the intent into clean shapes, consistent typography, and grid-aligned positions.

 How image-to-PowerPoint works